settlemint/docs/docs/developer-guides/connect-frontend.md

 Congrats!
 You will now see the transaction confirmed in your Metamask activity.

 ## Next Steps

 Now that you have built your custom frontend, you can now explore more [smart contract use cases](../guide-library) you can build on SettleMint!

+## Deploy Your Frontend as a Custom Deployment

+After building your custom frontend, you can deploy it on the SettleMint platform using the Custom Deployment feature.
+This allows you to host your frontend application alongside your blockchain components, providing a seamless integration within the SettleMint ecosystem.

+For more detailed information on Custom Deployments, refer to the [Custom Deployment documentation](../../using-platform/custom-deployment).